 Insect Bite: An insect bite causes a puncture wound in the skin.
 They bite in order to feed on their victim’s blood.
-Eg ants, mosquitoes, sand flies.
+Eg. ants, mosquitoes, sand flies.
 The type of insect that bites you can determine what type of reaction you will have.
 Most insect bites will only cause a minor allergic reaction including a bump, redness and swelling, itching at the site due to the saliva the insect injected when feeding

 Insect bites are a less common cause of anaphylaxis than insect stings.
 Severe allergic reactions (anaphylaxis) to insects are usually due to bees, wasps or the Australian Jack Jumper ant.
 Most insect bites and stings result in a localised itch and swelling that settles within a few days.

 Allergies to venoms from stinging insects (bees, wasps and ants) are one of the most common causes of severe allergic reactions (anaphylaxis) in Australia.
 Symptoms include an all over rash, swelling of the tongue or throat, trouble breathing, abdominal pain, diarrhoea, vomiting or a drop in blood pressure (shock).

 A bee, wasp or ant sting can cause pain and/or swelling.
 Some people may have an allergic reaction to the sting, which may cause a rash, vomiting, collapse or difficulty in breathing.
 Seek medical attention straight away if an allergic reaction occurs.

 - a bump or blister around the bite mark

 - an intense burning feeling